Biden, Harris take break from inaugural prep to mark MLK day

 “This is legitimately scary,” she said.
 “Between the pandemic and Trump, I feel like our country is at a weak and vulnerable point.
 And we know there are forces inside and outside the country that see that vulnerability as an opportunity to do something.”

 Some 25,000 National Guard troops were being dispatched across the city to bolster security.
-Monuments — including the King memorial — are closed to the public until after Wednesday’s inaugural events.
+Monuments were closed to the public until after Wednesday’s inaugural events.

 And while Trump stayed out of view, the White House announced he had signed several executive orders, including an amended version of a previous order calling for the creation of "National Garden of American Heroes."